gigamon-dev/SubspaceServer/doc/developer-guide.md

 > View the full example code at: [CustomExample](../src/Example/CallbackExamples/CustomExample.cs)

-Of course, you are not limited to only firing callbacks you defined.
+Of course, you are not limited to only firing callbacks you've created.
 You can also fire any of the built-in callbacks if it makes sense for your use case.
-However, most likely, you'll be firing callbacks that you defined.
+However, most likely, you'll be firing your own callbacks.

 ## Component Advisors
 Advisors are interfaces that are expected to have more than one implementation.
 The `ComponentBroker` just keeps track of a collection of instances for each advisor interface type.